 - A Final Protection Order (FPO) takes effect after a judge hears the arguments for and against a restraining order and rules to issue one.
 This order initially lasts three years but can be extended indefinitely in three-year increments at a judge’s discretion.

-What is the difference between a PFA and a Restraining Order?
+What is the difference between a PFA in PA and a Restraining Order?

 “Restraining order” is just a generic term for a variety of court orders forbidding contact with an alleged victim of stalking, domestic violence, sexual assault, and similar crimes.

-In Pennsylvania, a PFA order is a specific type of restraining order.
-PFA stands for protection from abuse and these orders only apply when there is a domestic relationship between the victim and offender, such as husband/wife or child/parent.
+In Pennsylvania, a PFA in PA order is a specific type of restraining order.
+PFA in PA stands for protection from abuse and these orders only apply when there is a domestic relationship between the victim and offender, such as husband/wife or child/parent.

 - Protection from Abuse Order